pydantic/pydantic/docs/index.md

 {{ version }}.

-Pydantic is the most widely used Python library for data validation and settings management using Python type annotations.
+Pydantic is the most widely used Python library for data validation and coercion using Python type annotations.

 ## Why use Pydantic?